 Here, it is discovered that Mia was working as part of an unknown organisation developing a new bio weapon known as ‘Eveline’.
 Taking the appearance of a little girl, Eveline escaped the ship three years prior and found her way to the Baker family, infecting them and turning them into the monsters they are today.

 Utilising various elements, Ethan creates a toxin to kill Eveline and works his way back to the Baker household.
 He injects the toxin in Eveline, revealing her to be the wheelchair bound woman living with the Bakers, ageing rapidly during her time there.
 She mutates into a huge beast and attacks Ethan.
-After destroying the house, Ethan is rescued by a team of operatives led by a man calling himself ‘Redfield’ – it is not yet known if this is the real Chris Redfield, or a different man entirely.
+After destroying the house, Ethan is rescued by a team of operatives led the one and only Chris Redfield.
 Ethan escapes the area in an Umbrella helicopter – depending on the player’s actions, Mia is either safe with Ethan, or left behind on the abandoned ship.